TianzhongSong/Awesome-CNN-in-Keras/README.md

 droprate: the dropout between two convolutons of each block is added and the default drop rate is set to 0.0

-ResNet model or WRN model
+return: ResNet model or WRN model

 ##### This is an example for ResNet-110: